A local lemma via entropy compression: Proof of Theorem

-A string $w_1\dots w_n$ with $w_i\in \{0,1\}$ is usually called a word on the alphabet $\{0,1\}$.
-An initial segment of the word $w_1\dots w_n$ is the a sub-string of $w_1\dots w_n$ of the form $w_1\dots w_i$ with $1\le i\le n$.
+\\An initial segment of the word $w_1\dots w_n$ is the a sub-string of $w_1\dots w_n$ of the form $w_1\dots w_i$ with $1\le i\le n$.
 A {\it partial Dyck word} is word on the alphabet $\{0,1\}$ such that in any initial segment of the word the number of $0$'s is greater or equal than the number of $1$'s.
 A {\it Dyck word} on the alphabet $\{0,1\}$ is a partial Dyck word with equal number of $0$'s and $1$'s (hence a Dyck word has always an even number of letters).
 A partial Dyck word can be viewed as a path in $\mathbb{Z}^2$ starting at the origin made by steps either $(1,1)$ or $(1,-1)$ in such a way that the path stays in the first quadrant (i.e. the path never goes below the $x$ axis).
 A Dyck word (of size $2n$) is then a Dyck path which starts at the origin and ends at the point $(2n,0)$ of the $x$ axis.
-A descendant in a partial Dyck word is a sequence of $1$'s.
-For ${S}\subset \mathbb{N}$ and let us denote by ${\cal D}_{t,r,S}$ (${\cal D}_{t,S}$) the set of partial Dyck words (Dyck words) with $t$ $0$'s, $t-r$ $1$'s ($t$ $1$'s) and with descendants having cardinality in $S$.
+A descent (ascent) in a partial Dyck word is a sequence of $1$'s ($0$'s).
+For ${E}\subset \mathbb{N}$ let us denote by ${\cal D}_{n,E}$ the set of Dyck words with $n$ $0$'s, $n$ $1$'s and with descents having cardinality in $E$.
+Moreover, for $r<n$ natural number, let us denote by ${\cal D}_{n,r,E}$ the set of partial Dyck words with $n$ $0$'s, $n-r$ $1$'s and with descents having cardinality in $E$.